General Statement of Policy

 Securing Personal Information

-Personal information may be stored in hard copy documents held in locked filing cabinets at Pancare’s premises, or in electronic format on cloud-based platforms.
+Personal information may be stored in electronic format on cloud-based platforms.
 Access is restricted to those within Pancare with authority to access information to carry out their role.

 Privacy and the Internet

 Protecting information provided via the Internet